 The John F. Kennedy Presidential Library accepts collections of unique and original primary-source materials that document the life, career, and time period of John F. Kennedy.
 Our primary interest is in original documents, manuscripts, photographs, sound recordings, and moving images created or maintained by John F. Kennedy, members of his administration, his immediate family, and close associates.

-The Library’s collections include the Returned Peace Corps Volunteers (RPCV) Collection, and we accept the personal papers of Peace Corps Volunteers who served during the Kennedy Administration (1961-1963) as well as born-digital, audio-recorded oral histories of Volunteers (1961-present).
-For details, please see Returned Peace Corps Volunteers Collection Development Policy.
+The Library’s collections include the Returned Peace Corps Volunteers (RPCV) Collection and we accept the personal papers and born digital oral histories of Peace Corps Volunteers who served during the Kennedy Administration (1961-1963).
+For details, please see the Returned Peace Corps Volunteers Collection Development Policy.

 The Library also houses the world’s largest collection of Ernest Hemingway materials.
 For more information about the materials we accept into our Hemingway holdings, please refer to the Ernest Hemingway Collection Development Policy.